jpaulm/fbp-tutorial-filter-file/README.md

 ![Diagram showing filter](docs/Step2.png)

+The captions `accepted` and `rejected` are generated using a block type in DrawFBP called "Legend".

 ## Step3.
 Assigning a component to the filter block

 For the filter function, we need a component that will match the first character against a character provided as a parameter.
 As it happens, JavaFBP provides a precoded, reusable FBP component called `StartsWith`, which takes a character string as its parameter (specified using an IIP), and whose output port names are ACC and REJ.